devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/spikes.md

 tags: [teamwork, decomposition]
 ---

-Spikes are an exploration of potential solutions for work.
-Spike are research items that cannot be estimated.
+Spikes are an exploration of potential solutions for work or research items that cannot be estimated.
 They should be time-boxed in short increments (2-3 days).

 ---